ansys/pystk/doc/source/getting_started/building_stk_images.rst

 ###################

 PySTK provides various `Dockerfiles`_ to build `Docker images`_ that containerize STK.
-Some of these files include additional utilities such us `Python`_.
+Some of these files include additional utilities such as `Python`_.

 All the Dockerfiles are collected in the `docker/ directory`_ of the `PySTK